About the Journal

 Publication frequency

-The Revista is published on a semester basis (two issues per year).
-The journal will appear at least twice a year, in June and December, or more frequently.
+The journal is published on a continuous basis organized semi-annually (two issues per year).
+The journal will appear in the first month of each issue's opening (January and July respectively).
+This change takes effect from 2024.

 The journal may publish supplements or special issues dedicated to exclusive topics (symposia, courses, congresses, etc.).
 Manuscripts that make up the special numbers must follow the same review and approval process as those of regular issues, those for the supplements do not.